alexlee22/indoor-tracking-blog/_posts/2016-05-17-Some-tips-on-thesis-writing.md

 ### Conveying the message

-1. It is the message that is important. (not the cover, but if making a nice cover help you convey the message, make that cover look nice). eg: a thesis on designing nice looking cover's, will definetly need a nice looking cover.(You Know What Im saying)
+It is the message that is important. (not the cover, but if making a nice cover help you convey the message, make that cover look nice). eg: a thesis on designing nice looking cover's, will definetly need a nice looking cover.(You Know What Im saying)
-•	The story is the most important.
+The story is the most important.
 Put effort into arranging the different elements into a flow that leads the reader through your process.
-•	general rule: Get content right, edit your content, then play with how it looks.
+General rule: Get content right, edit your content, then play with how it looks.

 In the long run, you need to think about who is marking your work, what are their values and can they appreciate your work?
 Thinking in this kind of way makes it easier to prioritize information.
 You can include information that is necessary to know, or nice to know.
 A general rule would keep you well away from the latter, however you need to think about the context that the reader is coming from, weither they might have a glass or two before reading your work, how familiar they are with your study area and what can you do to make things easier for them to understand/read.
 Sometimes making things look nice and adding diagrams (even though the text works by itself) makes the whole endeavor more pleasant for the reader/marker.
 And if your marker enjoys reading your paper, then well, you might get rewarded with a good mark.
 And who doesn't want a good mark?